-Before beginning a homework section, number the assignments in the order that you need to do them.
-You usually want to start with assignments that are due soonest or aren't too long.
-For the longest and hardest assignments, it's recommended that you break it into sections to do different parts each day before the deadline.
-This will prevent you from getting burnt out on the project as well as save you from the last minute procrastination panic.
+Before beginning a homework section, number the assignments in the order that you need to assignments that are due soonest or aren't too long.
+For the longest and hardest assignments, it's recommended that you break it into sections burnt out on the project as well as save you from the last minute procrastination panic.